humangas/dotfiles/README.md

 This is a command to put the following state.
 - Security & Privacy > Allow application download from: > Anywhere

+Then do the following.
+1. Security & Privacy > Click Allow button
+2. Reinstall application

 After installing, execute the following command to enable GateKeeper.
 ```